tidyverse/tidyr/cran-comments.md

 I have run R CMD check on the 268 downstream dependencies.
 (Summary at https://github.com/tidyverse/tidyr/tree/master/revdep).

 There were 9 problematic packages.
-All maintainers were emailed on August 1st with suggested fixes.
+We carefully reviewed each failure and determined that they were due to a deliberate backward incompatible change to the tidyr API.
+Authors were notified on August 1 (two weeks ago) with a suggested fix for the problem.